-This option is suitable if you are going to translate your own plugin before uploading it to WordPress.org, but even if it’s not your own plugin you can still translate it like this and then send the translated POT file to the author of the plugin.
+This option is suitable if you are going to translate your own plugin before uploading it to WordPress.org, it is the best WordPress translating plugin. but even if it’s not your own plugin you can still translate it like this and then send the translated POT file to the author of the plugin.
 You can do as you like.

 1. Open the application and select “New from POT/PO file” from the Files menu, and locate your plugins default language template which is normally located in the languages folder.

 3. All of the plugin strings will come forward.
 Now select any string from here and write the translation in the box below.
 Remember the same rules of translation we discussed above in the first method also apply here.

 5. Finally when you have translated the strings save the file in the languages folder.
 You can use this file in your own plugin or if you were translating for some other plugin on WordPress, you can send this file to the developers.
 The contact information of developers is commonly present in the information tab of the plugin.

 Translating With Translation Plugins

 There are dozens of translation plugin available in the WordPress repository and the method for translating through any of these translation plugins varies from one another, so it is not possible to discuss each and every one of them rather we will discuss the features of a few popular of those plugins that will help you to choose what’s best for you.